renaldyh27/Optimizing-2020-Polling-Locations/README.md

 # Optimizing-2020-Polling-Locations

-__Link to the project demo__ : https://arcg.is/18z5yT (includes interactive visualizations that takes a couple minutes to load)
+__Link to the project demo__ : https://arcg.is/18z5yT (includes interactive visualizations that takes a couple minutes to load, open with Google Chrome)

 Final project from the class DSC 170: Spatial Data Science.
-The Jupyter Notebook of the source code can be viewed on the 'project_notebook_final.ipynb' file.
+The Jupyter Notebook of the source code can be viewed on the 'election_polling_locations.ipynb' file.

 __Contributors: Renaldy Herlim, Siddhi Patel__